thedynamiclinker/sudocode/bin/sh.md

 1: Hey!

-0: When you want to run `cat` or `ls` or `grep`, do you start by opening an editor and reimplementing them from scratch?
+0: When you want to run `cat` or `ls` or `grep`, do you start by opening an editor and reimplementing those programs from scratch?

 1: Of course not.